 Step 4: Involve Key Stakeholders in Your Quarterly Plan

 This should go beyond just your executive team.
 Engage the front-line staff or team leads.
-Their feedback can provide some valuable insights from the day to day experience.
+Their feedback can provide some valuable insights from the day-to-day experience.
 This is your team that will help you identify the top priorities through discussion and debate.
 This is also the team that needs to be 100% on board with your plan so that it gets communicated to all employees and teams effectively and with a consistent message.
 National manufacturing and global manufacturing firms also need to make sure that they think about how to align across the entire organization.
-Often times shared resources might be constrained when another stakeholder might not have been made aware of the undertaking.
+Often shared resources might be constrained when another stakeholder might not have been made aware of the undertaking.

 Step 5: Continued Communication and Cascade the Plan

-Once the quarterly plans have been decided, facilitated and are being rolled out to the teams, the communication doesn’t stop there.
+Once the quarterly plans have been decided, facilitated and are being rolled out to the teams, communication doesn’t stop there.
 As in any business, open lines of communication are critical to ensuring that problems get addressed, new ideas have a place to be heard, and employees are engaged and plugged in throughout the entire process and understand the big picture across the organization.
 Continued communication is vital for building a culture of accountability.

 Advanced manufacturing companies set ambitious goals, however, to achieve them they need to make adjustments throughout the quarter based on the latest information.
 In order to achieve this, take time during each weekly meeting and/or monthly meeting to update the team on the progress of the quarterly or annual plans and also do an accountability check for teams on their directives for the quarter.
-The weekly meeting is a great opportunity to work out solutions, break through barriers, and move agendas forward.
+The weekly meeting is a fantastic opportunity to work out solutions, break through barriers, and move agendas forward.
 As you approach the end of the quarter, you should have a clear picture on where you are with your quarterly plan and if something isn’t coming to fruition, it won’t be a surprise as you’ll have covered it during your weekly team meetings.

 Strategic planning on an annual and quarterly basis takes commitment and discipline and should be a living and breathing plan throughout the year.
 Take some time each week or month to review your dashboards, your KPIs, measurable results on your OKRs and your business goals so you can make informed decisions throughout the business year and get to achieving your BHAG - Big Hairy Audacious Goal.